shsagir/play-area-sync/docs/stacks.md

 ## The two sentence story

-**The Universal Stack** is for everyone to build websites and web applications, combining legacy workflows with modern design paradigms. **The Professional Stack** is for spohisticated developers to build modern cloud-enabled high-performance PHP web applications with lot's of traffic.
+**The Universal Stack** is for everyone to build websites and web applications, combining legacy workflows with modern design paradigms. **The Professional Stack** is for sophisticated developers to build modern cloud-enabled high-performance PHP web applications with lot's of traffic.

 ## The facts table